zzxwill/wordpress/wp-content/plugins/preserve-code-formatting/readme.txt

 == Changelog ==

+= 3.7 (2016-03-29) =
+Highlights:
+* This release largely consists of minor behind-the-scenes changes.

+Details:
+* Change: Update plugin framework to 041
+    * Change class name to c2c_PreserveCodeFormatting_Plugin_041 to be plugin-specific
+    * Set textdomain using a string instead of a variable
+    * Don't load textdomain from file
+    * Change admin page header from 'h2' to 'h1' tag
+    * Add `c2c_plugin_version()`
+    * Formatting improvements to inline docs
+* Change: Add support for language packs:
+    * Set textdomain using a string instead of a variable
+    * Don't load textdomain from file
+    * Remove .pot file and /lang subdirectory
+    * Remove 'Domain Path' from plugin header.
+* New: Add LICENSE file.
+* New: Add empty index.php to prevent files from being listed if web server has enabled directory listings.
+* Change: Declare class as final.
+* Change: Explicitly declare methods in unit tests as public or protected.
+* Change: Minor tweak to description.
+* Change: Minor code reformatting (spacing).
+* Change: Minor improvements to inline docs and test docs.
+* Change: Note compatibility through WP 4.5+.
+* Change: Remove support for WordPress older than 4.1.
+* Change: Update copyright date (2016).

+= 3.6 (2015-02-24) =
+* Cast some variable as array to avoid potential PHP warnings
+* Add more unit tests
+* Update plugin framework to 039
+* Explicitly declare `activation()` and `uninstall()` static
+* Reformat plugin header
+* Minor code reformatting (spacing, bracing)
+* Change documentation links to wp.org to be https
+* Minor documentation spacing changes throughout
+* Note compatibility through WP 4.1+
+* Update copyright date (2015)
+* Add plugin icon
+* Regenerate .pot

 = 3.5 (2014-01-11) =
 * Add setting to control if code should be preserved in posts (default is true)